Without this vital information, equity release could end up as a nightmare for you and your family!

 Yes, you are protected when releasing equity from your home if you select a provider that is a member of the Equity Release Council.

 Equity release allows you to unlock tax-free income tied up into your home, giving you a financially free retirement.

 If you have no other means to fund your retirement, then equity release is definitely worth considering.

 In most cases, you can end a lifetime mortgage early due to unforeseen circumstances.
 However, there are likely to be early repayment penalties.
 It would be best if you inquired about these in advance before releasing equity.

-It’s safe to say that there is nothing more stressful than having financial concerns.
-The last thing that you want for your retirement is to focus on juggling limited funds while trying to cover household expenses.
+There is nothing more stressful than having financial concerns.
+The last thing you want for your retirement is to focus on juggling limited funds while covering household expenses.